 Canada - Kenya Relations

-In Kenya, Canada is represented by the Canadian High Commission in Nairobi which is Canada's largest mission in Africa.
-The High Commission is also responsible for Canada's relations with five other countries in the region as well as with the United Nations Office in Nairobi where the United Nations Environment Program (UNEP) and UN Habitat are headquartered.
+Canada established diplomatic relations with Kenya in 1963 following its independence.
+In Kenya, Canada maintains a High Commission in Nairobi, which is Canada's largest mission in Africa.
+The High Commission is concurrently accredited to Burundi, Rwanda, Somalia and Uganda, as well as to the United Nations Environment Programme (UNEP) and UN-Habitat.
 Kenya is represented in Canada by a High Commission in Ottawa.

 - Date Modified: